Court-Connected Child Custody Evaluation Information Sheet

 Feedback from the users of the child custody evaluation process is very important and serves to improve the service.
 Complaints about services provided by court-connected evaluators may be addressed in writing to:

 Placer County Superior Court

 Director: Family Court Services

 The Director or the Court Assistant Executive Officer will review the complaint, the case file, and discuss the matter with the evaluator.
-A response will be made to the person filing a complaint.
+A written response will be sent to the person filing a complaint.
 If the complaint is not satisfactorily resolved, it may be brought to the attention of the Supervising Family Law Judge at the same address.